Private Lending for Commercial Property

 - Useful where settlement pressure, second mortgage, ATO debt, or bridging is central to the scenario

-How our AI-powered lender matching helps on private commercial property lending
+AI-supported lender matching on private commercial property lending

 Private property-backed files often move under time pressure, which means clarity matters even more than usual.
 Our platform helps capture the asset, debt stack, purpose, and exit digitally so the broker can review a more structured summary before the file reaches a private or non-bank lender.